 "Excuse me, are you Jewish?"
 It's a question most Jewish-looking people living in New York City are familiar with: orthodox Jews here have a habit of offering shabbat candles to secular-looking Jews on the street, in the hopes that we might light them and induce a mitzvah.
-But this time when the Chabad members stopped me — and not my Jewish boyfriend, Jesse — to ask the question last Friday, the incident held more weight.
+But this time when the Chabad members stopped me — and not my Jewish boyfriend, Jacob — to ask the question last Friday, the incident held more weight.

-It's what I'd suspected before — I have the bigger nose, the darker hair, I can read Hebrew, and went to Jewish day school — but now, we had the DNA test results to prove it: I am 96 percent European Jewish, while Jesse is "only" 86 percent.
+It's what I'd suspected before — I have the bigger nose, the darker hair, I can read Hebrew, and went to Jewish day school — but now, we had the DNA test results to prove it: I am 96 percent European Jewish, while Jacob is "only" 86 percent.

-We'd recently decided to take the DNA test after Jesse sent me the link to the site DNA Ancestry one day, half-jokingly suggesting we should take it to find out which one of us was related to Albert Einstein.
+We'd recently decided to take the DNA test after Jacob sent me the link to the site DNA Ancestry one day, half-jokingly suggesting we should take it to find out which one of us was related to Albert Einstein.
 The test, which promises to help you "discover your ethnic mix and more," takes your DNA (using a saliva sample you send in) and tells you where you came from, for the price of $99.
 I was intrigued, mostly to find out whether or not this man I may or may not want to reproduce with one day is my distant cousin.

 After all, I'd read that most Jews are related to each other as fourth or fifth cousins, and having dated only goyim for the last five years, I was a little concerned that our new love could be unwittingly incestuous.
 I was also somewhat interested in knowing whether I was related to anyone famous.
-But Jesse?
+But Jacob?
 I got the sense he really wanted to know if he had any other ethnicities that were part of his makeup.
-Probably because he's always been told that he "doesn't look that Jewish," and he's a good dancer and tans well, Jesse had a suspicion that he might have something more to his DNA than what his two Eastern European Jewish sides had led him to believe.
+Probably because he's always been told that he "doesn't look that Jewish," and he's a good dancer and tans well, Jacob had a suspicion that he might have something more to his DNA than what his two Eastern European Jewish sides had led him to believe.